 Since Battle Smiths gain proficiency with martial weapons and also receive access to the Extra Attack feature, you can wield and reload a hand crossbow containing a Repeating Shot infusion with one hand*.

-Getting to carry a shield or a second weapon that the Ammunition property would normally prevent opens up some very powerful front line or two-weapon fighting builds – especially when paired with Sharpshooter’s extra damage and the ability to flank with your Steel Defender for advantage.
+Getting to carry a shield or a second weapon that the Ammunition property would normally prevent opens up some very powerful front line or two-weapon fighting builds – especially when paired with Sharpshooter’s extra damage and the ability to cast Faerie Fire for advantage on all attacks.

 While this build is a bit of a one-trick pony, the damage output is often very worth it.
 Best of all, this stress on your infusions and feats actually relieves stress on your stat block, as Battle Smith allows magic weapons to use Intelligence for your attack and damage rolls instead of Dexterity!